 Problems with garden tools

 Dull tools are hard to work with and dirty tools can carry pests and diseases.
 If your tools are not well maintained, they can become dangerous to both you and your plants.
 A sharp, rusty edge can turn a small cut into a trip to the doctor’s office.
 Dull blades tear at plants, rather than making clean cuts.
 And if you don’t periodically sanitize your garden tools, well, you’re just asking for trouble.
-[Tools can be sanitized with bathroom cleaner or a solution of 1 part bleach and 9 parts water.]
+Tools should be sanitized regularly with a household cleaner, such as Lysol.

 There are a surprising number of mostly fungal diseases commonly spread by contact with infected tools.
 These diseases include Phytophthora tentaculata, Verticillium wilt, phytophthora root and crown rot, pink root, Fusarium wilt, Fusarium dieback, Fusarium crown and foot rot, eutypa dieback, stem blight, rust, rose rosette, peach leaf curl, onion white rot, mummy berry, karnal bunt, grey mold (also known as botrytis fruit rot and botrytis bunch rot), and cucumber mosaic.
 There are also bacterial diseases, such as angular leafspot, olive knot, black rot, crown gall, citrus blast (also known as bacterial blast or black pit), and blackleg that can be spread on contaminated tools.
 Conditions such as black spot, witches’ broom, bacterial wilt, and clubroot can also be spread by infected tools.
 Those tools can also carry vine mealybugs, nematodes, and San Jose scale to new plants.